MedicalJewel105/tg-sifter/README.md

 }
 ```

-clone name - short link of a channel, where posts are resent to.
+clone_name - short link of a channel, where posts are resent to.
+You can easily find it out by copying link to message from that channel.

+ - `is_private` - defines if channel is non-pulic.

+   - `private_id` - numerical string.
+You can find out how to get it [here](https://kerkour.com/telegram-bot-send-messages-to-private-channel#:~:text=Getting%20the%20chat_id%20of%20a%20private%20Telegram%20channel).
+You can open that link in browser, 'botXXX:YYY' is 'bot<bot_token>'.

  - `filter` - filter from `filter_library`, for example `template`.